hemanth346/EIP4/Week5/README.md

 Todo
 - Gradcam Visualizations
 - Layer Visualizations

+### Objective
+Given an image of a person, predict eight different attributes from the image.

+##### This is a Multi-class Multi-Label problem

 #### Dataset
 Images have been annotated and labelled by our group who have been working on the problem individually.